 The company designs, manufactures and sells commercial kitchen equipment mainly to luxury hotels and restaurants in Singapore and Malaysia.

 ◎ Sales Business Segment

-Having sales and planning functions as its strengths, this segment plans and develops products that meet the consumer needs and mainly sells its products to industrial channels.
-Also, this segment plays a role in the expansion of sales channels through supplying the required raw materials to companies in the group and selling their products, using its unique procurement and sales routes.
+Having sales and planning functions as its strengths, the section of this business plans and develops products that meet the consumer needs and mainly sells its products to industrial channels and supermarkets.

 (Group Companies within the Sales Business Segment)